michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

 - Conduct a disciplined review meeting with key stakeholders
 - Focus on exceptions and trends rather than detailed variance analysis

-As Parmenter emphasizes, "The fast close is not about working faster or longer hours; it's about working smarter through process redesign."
+As Parmenter emphasises, "The fast close is not about working faster or longer hours; it's about working smarter through process redesign."

 ## Process Mapping Your Current Close